zepedaj/soleil/docs/source/content/intro.rst

       assert sc() == raw

-Compositions of these base types are also valid input:
+Compositions of the native types are also valid input:

 .. testcode:: SolConf